This Law requires, subject to certain conditions, the following:

 You must automatically enrol Designated Employees into the scheme or enrol them back in every three years if they opt out

-You must pay at least a minimum level of secondary pension contributions if they remain in the pension scheme
+You must pay at least a minimum level of contributions if they remain in the pension scheme

 - The contributions are usually made up of Employer Contributions and Employee Contributions, and the amounts to be paid will depend on the pension you have set up.
-The Minimum Contributions that need to be made are a percentage of the Earnings of a Designated Employee and the overall amount can be paid by the employer.
-Although you can exceed the overall amount and pay this entirely, you are not able to ask the Designated Employee to pay your percentage, therefore if you are following the Minimum Contributions you cannot ask them to pay part, or all of your contribution too.
-Further information on this can be found within the How much do we need to pay?
-(Designated Employee) page.
+The Minimum Contributions that need to be made are a percentage of the Earnings of an Employee and the overall amount can be paid by the employer if they wish to do this as part of their remuneration package.
+Further information on contributions can be found under the How Much do We Need to Pay? page.

-You cannot prevent a Designated Employee from joining the scheme or encourage them to opt out of it once they are in
+You cannot prevent an Employee from joining the scheme or encourage them to opt out of it once they are in

-- You can postpone when you enrol your Designated Employee into the scheme, and you are allowed to do this for a maximum of 3 months.
+- You can postpone when you enrol your Employee into the scheme, and you are allowed to do this for a maximum of 3 months.
 If you do this, you will not provide them with the Notice of Immediate Enrolment and will instead need to issue them with a Notice of Deferred Enrolment on or before their first day of employment.
 You must provide them with written confirmation of what is happening and when they will join, just like the Notice of Immediate Enrolment, the Notice of Deferred Enrolment will include deadlines for completion and the choice they are making.
 There are benefits in postponing the enrolment date as you will be able to reduce the frequency in which you enrol new members.
-You will be able to combine them into groups and this might be particularly helpful when you need to enrol back in Designated Employees, who have previously opted out of the pension scheme.

 - The 3 month period is not contract specific, someone may have multiple contracts issued during the course of their employment but the deferral period only applies to the first 3 months with an employer.
 Compliance checks will be carried out by Revenue Service to ensure that employers do not rotate contracts through different companies to try to continually defer Automatic Enrolment.
 If this does happen the Revenue Service will impose penalties on those employers.